smeenakshi1997/GRIHAM-C_OGD/Readme.md

 All data are utilised as per the dataset provided for the competition.
 Some data are converted in various format for ease of access and is provided here.

-**Large files such as the models and training files (over 25 MB) are shared in: https://drive.google.com/drive/folders/1KYoLJ8Eim-ao9DZ5bS0IhL2V3tadYA2r?usp=drive_link
+**Large files (and video of the project walkthrough) such as the models and training files (over 25 MB) are shared in: https://drive.google.com/drive/folders/1KYoLJ8Eim-ao9DZ5bS0IhL2V3tadYA2r?usp=drive_link
 **

 Kindly contact me in email: smeenakshi1997@gmail.com for any clarification